oszuidwest/rpi-texttv/README.md

 This repository provides a script to configure a Raspberry Pi as a narrowcasting screen, displaying a webpage in full-screen mode using Chromium.
 Additionally it can optionally use VLC to play a background audio track.
 The setup process includes installing essential packages, configuring the window manager, setting a fallback wallpaper, and enabling VNC for remote access.

 ## Compatibility

+### Supported Models
+- **Raspberry Pi 3B/3B+** - Single HDMI output
+- **Raspberry Pi 4** - Dual HDMI output support
+- **Raspberry Pi 5** - Dual HDMI output support
+- **Raspberry Pi 400** - Dual HDMI output support (keyboard computer)
+- **Raspberry Pi 500** - Dual HDMI output support (keyboard computer)

-This setup is designed for Raspberry Pi 3 or newer models and is tested only with Raspberry Pi OS Bookworm (64-bit) Lite.
+This setup is tested with Raspberry Pi OS Bookworm (64-bit) Lite.
 There's no need to install a full desktop environment, as this script installs and configures a lightweight alternative.

+### Dual Screen Support
+Raspberry Pi 4, Pi 5, Pi 400, and Pi 500 models support dual HDMI outputs.
+The script automatically detects these models and offers to configure both displays for simultaneous content display.

 ## Usage
 To get started, install Raspberry Pi OS Bookworm (64-bit) and log in as a non-privileged user.
 It's important to avoid using `su` or `sudo` for root access during this process.
 Run the following command to execute the setup script: